 Best Time To Visit

-Although the ski conditions on the sunny slopes outside the hotel will be best in the prime of winter, end of January to early March, we visited at the end of March and conditions remained excellent.
-We even had a big dump of snow half way through our stay and throughout our stay, there was still enough snow on the slopes to ski in and out.
+Although the ski conditions on the sunny slopes outside the hotel will be best in the prime of winter, the end of January to early March, we visited at the end of March, and conditions remained excellent.
+We even had a big dump of snow halfway through our stay and throughout our stay, there was still enough snow on the slopes to ski in and out.

 We actually recommend visiting towards the end of the ski season, when the snow conditions are still good, but the hotel and slopes are quieter and the deals and offers are better.
 You can pick up a superb special offer week mid-January or at the end of March, at a price that makes a trip here irresistible.
 In fact, I was told that many regular guests visit at the start AND the end of the season.
 Yes, this hotel is so good it reckons on an almost 90% return rate for its guests!